DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 Which combination of steps will meet these requirements in the MOST automated way?
 (Choose three.)

 - ##### 🔑A. Turn on trusted access for Security Hub in the organization’s management account.
 Create a new security account by using AWS Control Tower.
-Configure the new security account as the delegated administrator account for Security Hub.
+Configure the new security account as the <mark>delegated administrator account</mark> for Security Hub.
 In the new security account, provide Security Hub with the CIS Benchmarks for AWS Foundations standards.

+> - Enable **trusted access** for Security Hub in the **management account**.
+>
+> - Use AWS Control Tower to create a **security account** (best practice for landing zones).
+>
+> - Set this account as the **delegated administrator** for Security Hub.
+>
+> - Enable **CIS AWS Foundations Benchmark** in the delegated admin account.

 - 🔑B. Turn on trusted access for Security Hub in the organization’s management account.
 From the management account, provide Security Hub with the CIS Benchmarks for AWS Foundations standards.

 - ##### 🔑C. Create an AWS IAM Identity Center (AWS Single Sign-On) permission set that includes the required permissions.
-Use the CreateAccountAssignment API operation to associate the security team users with the permission set and with the delegated security account.
+Use the <mark>CreateAccountAssignment API</mark> operation to associate the security team users with the permission set and with the delegated security account.

+> - Create a **permission set** with required Security Hub permissions (e.g., `securityhub:GetFindings`).
+>
+> - Use the **`CreateAccountAssignment` API** to automatically grant security team users access to the **delegated security account**.

 - 🔑D. Create an SCP that explicitly denies any user who is not on the security team from accessing Security Hub.

 - ##### 🔑E. In Security Hub, turn on automatic enablement.

+> - In the **delegated admin account**, enable **auto-enablement** (`EnableOrganizationAdminAccount` + auto-enable new accounts).

 - 🔑F. In the organization’s management account, create an Amazon EventBridge rule that reacts to the CreateManagedAccount event.
 Create an AWS Lambda function that uses the Security Hub CreateMembers API operation to add new accounts to Security Hub.
 Configure the EventBridge rule to invoke the Lambda function.

 #### 🎈Question #132

 A company manually provisions IAM access for its employees.
-The company wants to replace the manual process with an automated process.
-The company has an existing Active Directory system configured with an external SAML 2.0 identity provider (IdP).
+The company wants to <mark>replace the manual process with an automated process.</mark> The company has an existing Active Directory system configured with an external SAML 2.0 identity provider (IdP).

 The company **wants employees to use their existing corporate credentials to access AWS.** The groups from the existing Active Directory system must be available for permission management in AWS Identity and Access Management (IAM).
 A DevOps engineer has completed the initial configuration of AWS IAM Identity Center (AWS Single Sign-On) in the company’s AWS account.